 The Lexus warranty extends to five years for the hybrid battery and other components, but there’s a 60,000-mile limit on those items, too.

 Lexus RX 450h servicing is due every 10,000 miles, at a cost of £295 for intermediate services (10,000, 30,000 and 50,000 miles) and £495 for full services (20,000 and 40,000 miles).

-All Lexus RX 450h models cost £135 a year to tax, but as they all have a list price above £40,000, you have to stump up a £320 surcharge for years two to six.
+All Lexus RX 450h models cost £200 to tax in the first year, dropping to £135 a year after that.
+However, as they all have a list price above £40,000, you have to stump up a £320 surcharge for years two to six.
 That means the annual road-tax bill in those years will be £455.

 Our experts reckon Lexus RX 450h depreciation over three years and 36,000 miles will see residual values fall to between 56% and 50% of the original purchase price.
 The seven-seater version is at the bottom end of that range and the less expensive specifications at the top.